DerGuru/The-Resonant/New Chapters/Part2/P2-01_Kettle_Lessons.md

 "Start with capacity," Lina said, her pen poised.
 "How much can you sense?
 How far?
 How long?"

 Jason closed his eyes, reaching out with that new sense RAE had helped him develop.
 "The apartment is clear.
 I can feel the building's structure.
-The resonance of people in nearby units—just their presence, not details.
+The resonance of people in nearby units - just their presence, not details.
 Maybe... thirty meters?
 Forty?"

 "And for how long?"

 "Passively?
 All day, I think.
-It's like peripheral vision—I'm aware without focusing.
+It's like peripheral vision - I'm aware without focusing.
 But if I try to examine something specifically..."
 He focused on the kettle, feeling its harmonic signature.
 A minute passed.
 Then two.
 The ache behind his eyes sharpened.
 "Maybe five minutes before it starts to hurt."

 "And with RAE's help?"
 Milo asked, taking notes.